 She has won praise both as a recording artist and as a chamber musician.
 Corinna da Fonseca-Wollheim, in her New York Times review of the CD In Translation: Selections from J.S.
 Bach’s Cello Suites on the Equilibrium label, applauded Ms. Porter for her “gleaming, lyrical reading” of those works.
 As a member of Trio Virado with violist Juan-Miguel Hernandez and guitarist João Luiz, she recorded Mangabeira, a CD featuring works by Piazzolla, Brouwer, Hand, Assad and Luiz, about which Ken Keaton wrote in American Record Guide: “First let me say that these are fine musicians, and they present a set of performances that are unfailingly strong, expressive, and imaginative.”

-Formerly a member of the Atlanta Symphony Orchestra, Ms. Porter has been appointed Principal Flute of the Brevard Music Center for the 2018 season where she will perform as soloist, chamber musician and orchestral player.
+Formerly a member of the Atlanta Symphony Orchestra, Ms. Porter is Principal Flute of North Carolina’s Brevard Music Center, where she performs as soloist, chamber musician, and orchestral player.

 Highlights of Ms. Porter’s 2020 season is launching her first Podcast season, "PorterFlute Pod" with a series of topics that she will cover throughout the year.
 Also she is bring her workshop "Anatomy of Sound" online and developing an online course to offer to students at different times.

 Born in Wilmington, Delaware, Ms. Porter graduated from The Juilliard School and pursued further studies at the Mozarteum Academy in Salzburg.
 She plays a 14K white gold flute with rose gold engraved keys made for her by the Wm.
 S. Haynes Co.